mxklb/boluscalculator/README.md

 # Insulin Bolus Calculator
-IBC - An Insulin Bolus Calculator - A HTML5 App.
+IBC - An Insulin Bolus Calculator - A HTML5 WebApp.

 A simple and transparent calculator app for the intensive/flexible insulin therapy.

 This app is deployed using [gh-pages](https://pages.github.com/).
-Check out IBC here: [mxklb.github.io/boluscalculator](http://mxklb.github.io/boluscalculator/)
+Check it out here: [mxklb.github.io/boluscalculator](http://mxklb.github.io/boluscalculator/)

-Feel free to simply use and/or contribute to the develpoment ..
+Feel free to simply use it and/or contribute to the develpoment ..

 ## About this App
 This is a bolus calculator app to estimate a single insulin dose based on personalized therapy settings, the actual blood glucose level and a meal.
 I wrote this app because I could not find any free web/mobile app that let one calculate an insulin bolus using the formulas I knew.
 Most of the apps I found did not clearly point out the formulas they use to perform the calculations.
 So this is the result ...